peter-sattler/color-twist/README.md

 # Crowd Twist Animation Challenge 2018

 Consider a screen with single row of pixels.
 Pixels can be either Red or Yellow colors.
-We have to animate the pixels using the following rules :
+We have to animate the pixels using the following rules:

-Red pixels can only move to the right.
+1. Red pixels can only move to the right.

-1. Yellow pixels can only move to the left.
+2. Yellow pixels can only move to the left.
-2. Both color pixels will move at the same speed.
+3. Both color pixels will move at the same speed.
-3. The pixels can pass through each other.
+4. The pixels can pass through each other.
 So if the Red and Yellow colors occupy the SAME pixel then we have to display Orange color.
-4. You will be given the initial conditions by a String init containing at each position a 'Y' for a leftward moving yellow pixel, an 'R' for a rightward moving Red pixel, or a '.' for an empty pixel. init shows all the positions on the screen.
+5. You will be given the initial conditions by a String init containing at each position a 'Y' for a leftward moving yellow pixel, an 'R' for a rightward moving Red pixel, or a '.' for an empty pixel. init shows all the positions on the screen.
 Initially, no location on the screen contains the two color pixels passing through each other.